 You agree and acknowledge that we own all right, title and interest to and in the Services, the associated software, technology tools and content, the BitPay website, the content displayed on the website, and other materials produced by and related to BitPay (collectively, the BitPay IP).
 You are only permitted to use the Services and the BitPay IP to accept and receive payments, according to these Terms.
 When you accept the Terms, we grant you a personal, limited, revocable and non-transferable license to use the BitPay IP, without the right to sublicense.
 You shall not rent, lease, sublicense, distribute, transfer, copy, reproduce, download, display, modify or timeshare the BitPay IP or any portion thereof, or use the BitPay IP as a component of or a base for products or services prepared for commercial sale, sublicense, lease, access or distribution.
 You shall not prepare any derivative work based on the BitPay IP, nor shall you translate, reverse engineer, decompile or disassemble the BitPay IP.

-By written mutual consent, we may publish your corporate name, artwork, text and logo (Merchant Content) on the BitPay website and promotional materials to acknowledge you as our customer.
 You represent and warrant to us that you have the right to provide the Merchant Content to us, and that the use, copying, modification and publication of the Merchant Content by us: (a) will not infringe, violate or misappropriate any third party copyright, patent, trade secret or other proprietary rights, (b) will not infringe any rights of publicity or privacy, and (c) will not be defamatory or obscene or otherwise violate any law.